 Things that we tend to really like:

-Sense of wonder
+- Sense of wonder

-Strong character and plot arcs
+- Strong character and plot arcs

-Strong worldbuilding, hinting at more to see around the edges of the story
+- Strong worldbuilding, hinting at more to see around the edges of the story

-Straightforward, easily readable style
+- Straightforward, easily readable style

-Platonic friendship between men and women
+- Platonic friendship between men and women

 I’d say David definitely loves *weird* fiction (the Drabblecast story selection is one of his favorite things ever), but I’d steer clear of anything that’s high in style but low in substance.
 I say this from reading years and years of his comments on the Escape Artists forums, and from swapping writing with him regularly over this last year.
 So think less “literary” and more “startling, odd, and interesting”.
 Make sure there’s a plot and it’s not just a mood piece (even a very good mood piece).
 I’d say, generally, he prefers character-driven stories with a strong outer and inner arc, with the outer arc being particularly important to earning your seal of approval.
 Meaning, he doesn’t seem, generally speaking, to be a big fan of straight-up lyrical pieces, unless there’s also a strong story to go with it, although you definitely want some substance to an action piece too.

-WHAT ARE WE NOT LOOKING FOR
+AN INCOMPLETE LIST OF WHAT ARE WE NOT LOOKING FOR